 An internet search of the literature about diversity and inclusion in the context of schooling reveals that a large proportion of material relates to inclusion of students with 'special education needs' or with a learning 'disability' or 'difficulty'.
-These terms are themselves in some degree of conflict with the meaning of inclusion as they can construct strong images of categorisation or deviance, if not appropriately understood and interpreted.
+These terms are themselves in some degree of conflict with the meaning of inclusion as they can construct strong images of categorisation or deviance if not appropriately understood and interpreted.

-In this context, the meaning of inclusion is frequently confounded by earlier concepts of processes such as mainstreaming and integration.
+In this context, the meaning of inclusion is frequently confounded by earlier concepts from processes such as mainstreaming and integration.
 While authors may continue to disagree on the exact definition of these older terms and the distinctions among them, the following reflects a degree of consensus:

-- Mainstreaming was a term that originated under legal challenges for the rights of minority groups in the United States.
-It was originally regulated by the 1975 Public Law 94-142 and was then reauthorised by the US Congress in 1997 and 2004.
+- Mainstreaming was a term that originated under legal challenges for the rights of minority groups in the USA.
+It was originally regulated by the 1975 Public Law 94-142 and was then re-authorised by the US Congress in 1997 and 2004.
 Mainstreaming essentially focused on the 'place' of the child with a disability or difference.
-At the time students with African-American heritage were being further socially and culturally disadvantaged by frequently being placed in special education schools for students with intellectual impairments.
+At the time, students with African-American heritage were being further socially and culturally disadvantaged by frequently being placed in special education schools for students with intellectual impairments.
 The 1975 legislation was framed around the legal determination that their human rights required that they be placed in regular schools.
 These students were then 'mainstreamed' into US local schools.
-The term 'mainstreaming' was then adopted and proved to have influence beyond the United States and was also adopted with various interpretations by other countries, many of which did not have a Bill of Rights that underpinned the original motivation behind the US mainstreaming movement. - While integration implies that persons with a disability should be integrated into elements of mainstream society, in the educational context it is likely that students will have to evidence a measured degree of ability or capacity that is appropriate to their 'fitting in' to a regular school placement, rather than a school or school system being required to adapt to their needs.
-Definitions of 'integration' frequently involve professional judgments about the level of students'
+The term 'mainstreaming' was then adopted and proved to have influence beyond the USA.
+It was also adopted with various interpretations by other countries, many of which did not have a Bill of Rights that underpinned the original motivation behind the US mainstreaming movement. - While integration implies that persons with a disability should be integrated into 2 elements of mainstream society, in the educational context it is likely that students will have to evidence a measured degree of ability or capacity that is appropriate to their 'fitting in' to a regular school placement, rather than a school or school system being required to accommodate to their needs.
+Definitions of 'integration' frequently involve professional judgments about the levels of students' academic, social or personal achievements compared to agreed standards for their 'placement' in a local (regular) school (see, for example, Mirenda 1998).
+Processes of identification, assessment, ascertainment or appraisement of the potential for integration of children with a disability or difference are commonly found in associated education policy and practice.
+So, while integration is a process that provides a means of access for students with a disability or specific learning needs to find placement in regular schools, it is typically conditional upon those students meeting some set of agreed academic performance standards.
+It can be noted also that this process does not include consideration of the nature of participation, engagement and outcomes of the placement, or indeed other aspects of the students' needs socially or emotionally. - 3 Inclusion, by contrast, assumes that a just state of affairs is one in which people with a disability or another form of human difference should be included in society from the outset, and in education in particular.
+The associated policy responses to this position are broad and comprehensive and focus on the conditions necessary (or changes or adaptations of existing conditions) to include all individuals or groups and support the participation of children with a disability or human difference or disadvantage in schools and in their communities (Foreman 2008).